AlexisGonzalez07/AlexisGonzalez07/README.md

 I attended The University of Texas at Austin's Red McCombs School of Business where I graduated in May of 2019 with a BBA in Supply Chain Management and a minor in Finance.
 Graduated with a BBA in Business Administration at the Red McCombs School of Business in May 2019 with a major in Supply Chain Management and a minor in Finance.
 I gained valuable knowledge in logistics, warehousing, strategic management, procurement, project management, and modeling/optimization.
 I also gained the ability to conduct qualitative and quantitative analyses to make optimal investment and operational decisions.
 I fell in love with data management, numbers, and solving problems, but as a first-generation college graduate I was burnt out.
 Within a year COVID happened, and after trying my luck with some personal projects and a ton of YouTube videos, I began to explore the world of coding...

 I recently obtained a certificate from the Coding Bootcamp at the University of Texas at Austin in December of 2021.
 I'm so excited to take the skills I developed in those three months to the workplace.
-Although I had seen a lot about coding and software development, it wasn't until I got my first assignment that I ever opened up Visual Studio Code and typed <!DOCTYPE html>.
+Although I had seen a lot about coding and software development, it wasn't until I got my first assignment that I ever opened up Visual Studio Code and typed my first line of code: ```<!DOCTYPE html>```.
 Since then, I've worked on over 18 small projects, wrote my first gist, and collaborated on three applications with a talented team of developers (all three projects pinned below!).
 I still remember how tough it was to write my first code quiz, and how it was even tougher to style it after spending hours writing script.
-But the growth pains made me a better coder, and there's a long journey ahead of me.
-I may have learned HTML, CSS, Javascript, Express, SQL, React, MongoDB, RESTful APIs and all the other beautiful things in software development, but there's still Python, C, C#, and Swift to learn.
-Not to mention the thousands of component libraries and front-end frameworks out in the wild.
+But the growth pains made me a better coder, and there's still a long journey ahead of me.
+I may have learned HTML, CSS, Javascript, Express, SQL, React, MongoDB, RESTful APIs and other beautiful things in software development, but there's still Python, C, C#, Swift and other languages to learn - not to mention the thousands of component libraries and front-end frameworks out in the wild.

-I hope to continue learning in the near future and hopefully give back to some of you reading some day.
+I shall continue learining and hopefully, give back to some of you reading some day.

 ## Fun Facts about me